BramKaashoek/typescript-typedefs/README.md

 ## Directives

 Directives can be used, either with or without params.
-The field `directive` must always be set, as many params as desired can be added afterwards
+The field `directive` must always be set, as many params as desired can be added afterwards.
+Use something like [eslint-plugin-graphql](https://github.com/apollographql/eslint-plugin-graphql) to display your directives in your frontend.

 ```javascript
 import { Type, Field, ID, Int, generateTypeDefs } from 'typescript-typedefs';